-Praised for her “astounding vocal expressivity” and “soaring full voice”, American soprano Christina Pecce is a singing-actress who crosses over the genres of opera, musical theatre, jazz, and performance art.
-She was most recently seen as a Hattie Mae Lesley Apprentice Artist for the Fort Worth Opera’s 2016-2017 season performing the roles of Frasquita in Carmen and Mother’s Ghost in the world premiere of Voir Dire by composer Matthew Peterson.
+Praised for her “astounding vocal expressivity” and “soaring full voice”, Christina Pecce is a singing-actress who crosses over the genres of opera, musical theatre, jazz, and performance art.
+This season, she performed in the inaugural Diva Cage Match with Out Of The Box Opera at Uppercut Boxing Gym in Minneapolis and premiered her one-woman cabaret entitled Witches, Bitches, & Divas! at Davenport’s Piano Bar in Chicago.
+She was featured as an Apprentice Artist for Fort Worth Opera’s 2016-2017 season performing the roles of Frasquita in Carmen and Mother’s Ghost in the world premiere of Voir Dire by composer Matthew Peterson.

 In 2015, she took part in the U.S. premiere of Lee Mingwei’s Sonic Blossom, a performance art piece featured at The Museum of Fine Arts, was awarded 3rd place at the Philharmonic Society of Arlington’s Young Artist Competition, was a finalist in The Classical Singer Competition (Music Theatre Division) in Chicago, and was an international semifinalist for The Lotte Lenya Competition.

-In addition to performing, Ms. Pecce has taught private voice and beginning piano lessons at The Bosse School of Music on the South Shore.
-Recent educational credits also include a placement at Codman Academy in Dorchester provided by the Be The Music Program founded by The Bub’s Foundation of Boston.
+In addition to performing, Ms. Pecce has taught private voice and beginning piano lessons at The Bosse School of Music as well as Codman Academy in Dorchester provided by the Be The Music Program founded by The Bub’s Foundation of Boston.
 Through this program she has introduced contemporary a cappella music to students lacking the resources to participate in music programs of their own.